SVN commands are used by most of the developers when there is project development involves multiple locations by different teams.

 How to find different commands available in the SVN tool?

-This command will list down all the available commands (Add, checkout etc..) in svn client tool.
+This command does list down all the available commands such as Add, checkout, etc. in svn client tool.

-How to Checkout from SVNCheckout means creation a local workable copy of your project retrieved from the remote repository.
+Checkout means creating a local workable copy of your project retrieved from the remote repository.

 Let us say you have a project located in a repository created at URL location http://www.techrockz.blogspot.com/svn/myrepo/myproject.